openstack-archive/fuel-specs/specs/7.0/ssl-endpoints.rst

 Developer impact
 ----------------

-Maybe OSTF team (health check team) is going to be affected by changing OpenStack endpoints.
-Need to be checked.
+OSTF team (health check team) is going to be affected by changing OpenStack endpoints.

 Implementation
 ==============